getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 f6();								// 10 10
 ```

-As first, it would seem that we've declared a default value of `10` for both the `x` and `y` parameters, but in two different ways.
+At first, it would seem that we've declared a default value of `10` for both the `x` and `y` parameters, but in two different ways.
 However, these two different approaches will behave differently in certain cases, and the difference is awfully subtle.

 Consider: